Join me on a nine-month journey, wayfaring between time.

 There's so much we can cover.
 I'll be travelling to Morocco, to France and Scotland.
 Spending time in my beloved New Orleans.

-Mexico has been pencilled into the calendar and I have a residency in Ireland.
+Mexico has been pencilled into the calendar.
 I'm also excited about showing you some of my favourite places closer to home, too.

 Wander with me in spirit from the comfort of your armchair.